Steve A. N. Goldstein, MA, MD, PhD, FAAP

 Goldstein is deeply committed to maximizing continuous improvement through innovation to prevent illness and improve patient care, train the diverse future healthcare workforce, and advance policies that place the patient first, decrease cost and support equity.
 Through the extraordinary generosity of Susan and Henry Samueli, the college was established as a first-of-its-kind alliance uniting health disciplines and merging the benefits of conventional and complementary care.
 This unique model is driven by the UC Irvine Health Affairs mission: Discover.
 Teach.
 Heal.

-The One Health approach has been a revolutionary success, leading to growth over 5-years of more than 100% in annual revenue, 75% in external grant funding and $600 million in gifts.
+The One Health approach has been a revolutionary success, leading to growth over 5-years of more than 100% in annual revenue, 72% in external grant funding and $925 million in gifts.
 During this period, new buildings for research, teaching and clinical care are expanding Health Affairs by 3.8 million square feet, enhancing the impact of over 15,000 faculty and staff, 3,200 students and 760 clinical residents.
-First to open in 2022 was a two-building complex providing new homes for the Sue & Bill Gross School of Nursing, the School of Pharmacy & Pharmaceutical Sciences, the future school of Population and Public Health, and the Susan Samueli Integrative Health Institute.
+First to open in 2022 was a two-building complex providing homes for the Sue & Bill Gross School of Nursing, the School of Pharmacy & Pharmaceutical Sciences, the newly established Joe C. Wen School of Population and Public Health, and the Susan Samueli Integrative Health Institute.
 Directly across the Health Sciences Quad, the Falling Leaves Foundation Medical Innovation Building will open in 2025.
 At 215,000 square feet, it is slated to be among the largest interdisciplinary discovery and translational research hubs on the West Coast.

-Embracing access, innovation and friendly, personalized, world-class healthcare, UCI Health serves 4.7 million people as Orange County’s only academic health system.
-To complement the 460-bed hospital in Orange and 14 other service sites across the region, a new $1.4 billion, 1 million- square- foot specialty medical center is under construction on the main university campus.
-Opening from May 2024 to late 2025, it includes a 144-bed hospital with 24-hour emergency services – the first fully electric-powered hospital in the U.S. – a cancer and ambulatory surgery building, and an outpatient building for child and adult services including urgent care.
+Embracing access, innovation and friendly, personalized, world-class healthcare, UCI Health serves over 4 million people as Orange County’s only academic health system.
+To complement the 460-bed hospital in Orange and 14 other service sites across the region, a new $1.3 billion, 1.2 million- square- foot specialty medical center is under construction on the main university campus.
+Opening from May 2024 to late 2025, it includes a 144-bed hospital with 24-hour emergency services – the first hospital powered by an all-electric central utilities plant in the U.S. – a cancer and ambulatory surgery building, and an outpatient building for child and adult services including urgent care.
 Reinforcing a commitment to expanding the benefits of academic healthcare, UC Irvine purchased an 860-bed community health system of four hospitals and associated ambulatory sites in April 2024.

 Recognized for 20 years among America’s Best Hospitals by U.S. News & World Report, UCI Health was the first academic health system in the world to receive a 5-star rating from the Patient Safety Movement Foundation, receives ‘A’ safety ratings on The Leapfrog Group’s Hospital Safety Scorecard, earned Magnet hospital status for nursing excellence a record five times, and has been accorded 5-star hospital and top 10 ranking for both inpatient and outpatient services by Vizient.